Terms and conditions

 +358 44 9494 981

-Shipping for standard products that are in stock is done within three (3) working days unless the product page indicates otherwise.
-Products on backorder and customised products are shipped within 30 days unless the product page indicates otherwise or another time frame has been established with the customer.
+Shipping for standard products that are in stock is done within five (5) working days unless the product page indicates otherwise.
+The regular mailing day for orders is Wednesday.
+Products on backorder and customised products are shipped within 60 days unless the product page indicates otherwise or another time frame has been established with the customer.

 Delivery times to Finland are as follows: lettermail to mailbox 4 working days, package to a Posti or Matkahuolto service point or Parcel Locker 3 working days.
-Delivery to European destinations takes 3-7 working days; to the rest of the world 7-14 working days (please note that due to the changes in transport routes caused by COVID19, delivery outside Finland cannot be guaranteed within these time frames).
+Delivery to European destinations takes 3-7 working days; to the rest of the world 7-14 working days (please note that due to unforseen delivery delays not related to the seller, delivery outside Finland cannot be fully guaranteed within these time frames).

 The customer may also choose to pick up their purchase from the designer’s studio in Metsälä, Helsinki (Läkkisepäntie 20 A, 00620 Helsinki).
 Shipping fees are not charged for this delivery option; however, the pick up time needs to be agreed upon separately as the studio does not have regular opening hours.
 The customer will be notified by email once their order is ready for pick up.

 The total price of the product is visible in the vendor’s webshop.
 The total price includes VAT 24% (Finnish VAT) for consumers residing in the EU.

 Shipping costs are added to the total price of the goods.
 Standard shipping costs vary per item.
 Shipping costs and different shipping options (where available) are detailed on the basket page and at checkout.